meganlsmith/delimitR/fullmanual_v2.md

                         FALSE, FALSE, FALSE),
                         nrow = 3, ncol = 3, byrow = TRUE)

-Our model set will only consider migraiton between population 0 and population 1 (and vice-versa) and population 0 and population 2.
+Our model set will only consider migraiton between population 0 and population 1 (and vice-versa).
 Note that delimitR is only set up to deal with symmetric migration, so matrices should be symmetrical (i.e. if there is migration between population 0 and population 1 (cell[0,1]), then there must be migration between population 1 and population 0 (cell[1,0]).

 #### Secondary Contact and Divergence with Gene Flow